What to eat on a long run?

 To learn more about other types of running food and fuel, check out:

-- The ‘Fuel’ section of our website, which has loads of great articles on running food for before, during and after a run.
+- The ‘Fuel’ section of our website, which has loads of great articles about running food for before, during and after a run.

 - Our review of Maurten liquid sports nutrition